-So I bought cheap locks and lived with these constant nagging doubts.
+So I bought cheap locks and lived with the constant nagging doubts.
 Every time I left my bike, I wondered if this was the last time I would see it.
-Every time I approached where I last left it, I craned my head, half expecting it to be gone.
+Every time I approached where I'd last left it, I craned my head, half expecting it to be gone.

 Usually though, the whole bike would be gone…

-So, more recently, after one too many thefts in a short space of time, I decided to learn about bike security and stop the rot!
+So, five years ago (2015), after one too many thefts in a short space of time, I decided to learn about bike security and stop the rot!

 And because I’m passionate about cycling and want everyone to enjoy it as much as I do, I found this quite upsetting.
 Because there’s no reason people should be buying completely inappropriate locks.